gavinmcfarland/askeroo/REFACTORING_SUMMARY.md

 ## 🎉 Complete Transformation Achieved!

-Your Askeroo library has been successfully refactored from a large, closure-based functional implementation to a clean, class-based object-oriented architecture.
+Your Askeroo library has been successfully refactored from a large, closure-based functional implementation to a clean, class-based object-oriented architecture with unified state management.

 ---